tummala-hareesh/krikey_senior_data_analyst/README.md

-# Krikey Senior Data Analyst Take Home Assignment
+# Krikey Senior Data Analyst Challenge
-This repository has been created as a part of krikey's take home assingment.
+This repository has been created as a part of krikey's challenge.
 As per the suggestion by krikey team, my complete solution is consolidated and presented in 3 parts.
 The following table summarizes different parts/sections of this challenge.

 # Table of Contents
 1. [Exploratory Data Analysis](#exploratory-data-analysis)